 MINING.COM was launched in 2008 as a print and online magazine.
 In February 2011, it became an online only news site covering the global mining and metals industry.

-From there MINING.com quickly grew to become the most read mining news and opinion site in the world and today readers number over 400,000 per month, and our flagship news digest reaches nearly 200,000 subscribers each day.
+From there, MINING.COM quickly grew to become the most read mining news and opinion site in the world reaching over 600,000 readers per month, and our flagship news digest reaches nearly 120,000 subscribers each day.

 In June 2019, MINING.COM underwent its biggest transformation since launch with a radically redesigned website and email newsletters with a fresh new brand and streamlined design.